 How to Apply for Financial Aid

-Complete a Free Application for Federal Student Aid (FAFSA).
-The federal government encourages students to apply online with FAFSA on the Web at www.fafsa.gov.
-The government will share this information with your state agency and with your school to help determine federal grants, federal loans, state grants, aid administered by the University, and some alternative student loans.
+Complete a Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
+The processing center will share this information with your state agency and with your school to help determine federal grants, federal loans, state grants, aid administered by the University, and some alternative student loans.

 Returning Students/Transfer Students — May 1

-Prior to filing online, Internet filers should visit www.pin.ed.gov for a Department of Education Personal Identification Number (PIN).
-The student and his/her parent must each have a PIN.
-These numbers will serve as electronic signatures and allow the applicant to access and change the FAFSA information online.
+Prior to filing online, filers should visit www.fsaid.ed.gov for a Department of Education username and password.
+The student and his/her parent must each have a FSA ID.
+The username and password will serve as electronic signatures and allow the applicant to access and change the FAFSA information online.

 Complete the FAFSA at www.fafsa.gov.
 There is no charge for this.
 The Central Processor will process an application submitted online quicker than a paper application.
 The Student Aid Report (SAR), which summarizes your information, will be e-mailed to you.